Wondering how to attract hummingbirds to the garden? Or what do hummingbirds eat? Here are five flowers that get the job done.

 The tiniest of birds, a handful of hummingbird species make their homes in New England—the Ruby-throated and Rufous hummingbirds being most common.
 They select their food by sight and choose flowers that provide high nectar content, with native species being top choices.
 When choosing flowers for your hummingbird garden, keep in mind that cultivated hybrid plants may not produce the high nectar content these birds require.

-It’s also important to keep your garden pesticide free to allow a safe place for hummingbirds to gather, eat, and thrive.
+When attracting hummingbirds, it’s also important to keep your garden pesticide free to allow a safe place for hummingbirds to gather, eat, and thrive.
 In addition to nectar, these tiny birds will also feed on small insects, which is another reason to stay away from insecticide and pesticide use in your garden.
 Hummingbird feeders, moving water sources, and garden decorations such as gazing balls and other ornaments swirled in hues that mimic those found in native plants will also aid in attracting the birds to your property.

 A staple in most herb gardens, this plant is a member of the mint family, and, as the name suggests, it also attracts bees and butterflies as well as hummingbirds.